 Other treatments include:

 - Cryotherapy (freezing).
-Patches can be removed by freezing them.
-After freezing, blistering will occur and once the blister heals, new skin will form, and the lesion will be gone.
+Scaly skin patches can be removed by freezing them.
+After freezing, blistering will occur and once the blister heals, new skin will form, and the AK lesions will be gone.

 - Curettage (scraping).
 This procedure involves your doctor using a device to scrape off the damaged cells.

 - Photodynamic therapy.
 This type of therapy is a two-part treatment.
 The first part of treatment occurs when your doctor applies a solution that makes the AK patches sensitive to light.
-After about an hour, your doctor will then apply a blue or red light to the patch.
+After about an hour, your doctor will then apply a blue or red light to the patch or the affected skin.
 The light when paired with the solution destroys the patches.
 Most patients need two treatments about three weeks apart.

 - Chemical Peel: Medical chemical peels can be performed by your doctor.
-The peel will destroy the top layers of the skin and new, healthy skin will grow in its place.
+The peel will destroy the top layers of the skin and when the skin heals, new, healthy skin will grow in its place.

-In addition to medical treatment, there are steps that you can take to prevent your risk of developing AK.
+In addition to topical medication and medical treatment, there are steps that you can take to prevent your risk of developing AK.

 - When you are going into the sun, wear clothing that protects your skin.
 Hats and long sleeve shirts will do the trick.